iluwatar/java-design-patterns/service-layer/README.md

 ---
-title: "Service Layer Pattern in Java: Enhancing Architecture and API Design"
+title: "Service Layer Pattern in Java: Enhancing Application Architecture with Robust Service Layers"
+shortTitle: Service Layer
 description: "Explore the Service Layer pattern for Java applications, a key design solution for separating business logic from presentation logic.
 Learn its uses, benefits, and implementation with real-world examples and class diagrams to optimize your architectural strategies."
 category: Architectural
 language: en